jaredjbeard/lab-space/docs/source/introduction.rst

 Workspace Setup
 ***************

-To set up my workspace, I can set default paths and files for my trial configurations, and experiments.
-I can also set my default save path.
+To set up my workspace, I can set default paths and files for my trial configurations (e.g., number of processess anf experiment to run), and experiments (parameters to run with each experiment).
+I can also set my default save path for data.
 The flags are as follows:

 - -cp : configure path